-Dr Kim Baines, International Atomic Energy Agency
+Dr Kim Baines, International Atomic Energy Agency (Deputy chair)

 Kim is an Environmental Remediation Specialist leading international projects at the IAEA currently focused on the characterisation and stewardship of radioactive land contamination.
 The scope of sites is broad ranging from uranium mining and milling sites, to early nuclear research sites through to nuclear accident sites.
-Prior to her position with the IAEA, Kim worked for 16 years in the nuclear and redevelopment industries on the remediation of contaminated land.
-Prior to her current position, Kim worked for the Nuclear Decommissioning Authority as Strategic Authority for Land Quality Management and Land Use.
+Prior to her current position, Kim worked for the Nuclear Decommissioning Authority (NDA) as Strategic Authority for Land Quality Management and Land Use.
 Kim was responsible for developing the NDA's approach to the Site End State and which has included providing technical support to the Winfrith and Dounreay sites.
+Prior to her position with the NDA, Kim worked for 16 years in the nuclear and redevelopment industries on the remediation of contaminated land.